noydb/duhmap/README.md

 ---

 ### TODOs:
+- log mismatching fields (when non strict) and log basically "mapped what was possible).
 - test what happens if you have a field on one class but it's not on the other
 - disable/handle enums & lists when they are fields on source & target? & other types.....?
 - maybe allow mapAll with spring bean, by adding list to interface and using mapAll with it. explain in readme